 What happens if you don’t give notice and move anyway?

 If you are thinking of moving the residence of you and your child, you should always get the opinion of an experienced family law attorney.
-Although the past four blog posts have provided you with a basic knowledge of the Louisiana Relocation Statutes and the requirements that you face if you would like to move your child’s residence, Louisiana custody law regarding this issue is much more complicated.
-At Stanley-Wallace Law we have experience in handling these types of cases and have had great outcomes, including the approval of a relocation in a hotly contested case after a contradictory hearing.
-We are here to help.
+Although some of our blog posts have provided you with a basic knowledge of the requirements that you face if you would like to move your child’s residence, Louisiana custody law is complicated.
+At Stanley-Wallace Law, we have years of experience handling these types of cases for our clients.
+Contact us today to schedule a consultation so that we can help you navigate these steps.